rfcx/arbimon/README.md

   - `/apps/website/.env`
 - _Secret_ variables must be manually configured:
   - API secrets can be set manually via Kubernetes apply
+  - // TODO: run Kubernetes apply from CD
   - Website secrets can be set manually as GitHub secrets
-  - // TODO: run Kubernetes apply from CD
-  - **The values of secrets should never be committed to Git**
+  - **Secrets should never be committed to Git**